.SVS File Extension

 Aperio ScanScope Slide Image

-An SVS file may also be a digital slide image file created by an Aperio ScanScope slide scanner.
-It contains a series of TIFF images, and its ImageDescription tag starts with Aperio.
-SVS files are used for archiving and analyzing Aperio microscope images.
+An SVS file may also be a digital slide image produced by an Aperio ScanScope slide scanner.
+It stores a sequence of TIFF images for archiving and analyzing microscope images of slide specimens.
+Researchers and pathologists primarily use the format for scientific and medical purposes, analyzing its high-resolution, multi-layered imaging data.

 More Information